 We are often required to publish documents quickly to the website and plan to retrospectively publish an accessible version once one is available.

-We plan for the top 5% most viewed documents on our website to be available in an accessible format by April 2023.
 Where documents are not in the format you need, you can request an alternative by emailing firstname.lastname@example.org

 Disproportionate burden: PDFs and other documents